hharryyf/gdl2qbf-general/README.md

 ```

 Here, ```turn.lp``` is a file that is used to specify the turn of the universal players.
 The special predicate ```__player_turn(P, T)``` is used to specify that at timestamp T player P is taking turn.
 Please refer to ```o_even_turn.lp``` and ```o_z_turn.lp``` for examples.

+Our implementation makes the following assumptions of the clingo grounder.

+- For any stratified GDL description, the grounded program have a stratified structure while
+the only non-stratified part of the program are the self-cycles of the choice rules

+- The choices in the choice rules cannot be replaced by auxiliary predicates during the grounding phase.

+Note that the clingo grounder version 5.8.0 obeys these 2 requirements in all our experiements.

+## Reproduce Results
+To reproduce all experiments used in the experiments, please refer ```experiments.txt``` for more details.

 ## Contributors